Our Marketing Executive caught up with High-Intensity Interval Training (HIIT) expert Martin Buchheit and asked him some common HIIT questions.

 Time needed: 5 minutes.

-A brief summery of the HIIT questions answered in the interview.
+A brief summary of the HIIT questions answered in the interview.

 - What is HIIT?